Updated: 7 days ago

 How does it work?

 The hormones in the pill prevent pregnancy in several ways.
-Estrogen suppresses ovulation while progestin increases cervical mucus and thins the uterine lining.
-These actions hinder sperm travel and prevent egg release and implantation.
+Estrogen prevents ovulation while progestin increases the thickness of cervical mucus and thins the uterine lining.
+These actions hinder sperm travel, egg release, and implantation in the uterus.

 How well does it work?